zzehli/gitlet/README.md

 diff project-my-copy project.2010-06-01 > change.patch
 (email change.patch)
 ```
-Day 2: Dec 22nd, leart about JAVA file I/O and serialization.
+### Day 2: Dec 21nd
+Leart about JAVA file I/O and serialization.
 At this point, I am more or less ready to start writing the code.
-I have a fairly good understanding of the structure of git.
-The constraints set up by the project author makes the git implementation very workable.
+I have a fairly good understanding of the structure of git. **The constraints set up by the this project** makes the git implementation very workable.
 A few important points of implementations are:
 * There are three data structures in git: blobs, trees and commits; **gitlet eliminates trees**.
 Trees are essential subdirectories that are represented by a pointer like structure.
 In the current directory, instead of a thing called "folder" in the git representation, you have a tree.
 This allows subdirectories to be defined in a recursive manner.
 In the following example, the `main` branch contains two subtrees, or two subdirectories, gitlet and testing.
 Reading the content of the gitlet subtree is equivalent to looking inside the directory.
 Git essentially coated files and subdirectories with different names, blob and trees.
 Also, notice the `commit` file that is a submodule.
 ```
 homer@DESKTOP-QC9AG5L:/mnt/c/Users/homer/Documents/project/gitlet (main)$ git cat-file -p main^{tree}